Skip to contents

 Overview

-We have already shown that the beta-coefficients from species distribution models can be used in hierarchical clustering to group a species populations into clusters that experience more similar - and relevant to their ecology - climate.
-While running EnvironmentalBasedSample we focus on also optimizing the species occupied range using moran eigenvector matrix surfaces (MEMs, or PCNM).
-In this alternative approach we drop the PCNMs from the SDMs and focus solely on environmental predictors, and work to identify clusters in current environmental space, and then classify future environmental (and geographic) space with these cluster parameters.
+We have already shown that beta-coefficients from species distribution models can be used in hierarchical clustering to group species populations into clusters that are more similar and better aligned with their ecology and climate.
+While running EnvironmentalBasedSample, we also focus on optimising the species-occupied range using Moran eigenvector matrix surfaces (MEMs, or PCNMs).
+In this alternative approach, we drop the PCNMs from the SDMs, focus solely on environmental predictors, identify clusters in the current environmental space, and then classify future environmental (and geographic) space using these cluster parameters.
 This gives us sets of areas with populations that may be more pre-adapted to future conditions.
+In addition to transferring the realised environmental clusters of populations forward, we also identify novel climate spaces, using MESS (Elith 2010) and hierarchical clustering.
+This results in n identified clusters, and we can traverse the clustering branches to determine which existing clusters are most similar to the novel clusters.

 Analysis